ANALYSIS-New EU rules regulating U.S. tech giants likely to set global standard

 By Foo Yun Chee

-BRUSSELS, March 25 (Reuters) - Landmark EU rules targeting Alphabet GOOGL.O unit Google, Amazon AMZN.O, Apple AAPL.O, Meta FB.O and Microsoft MSFT.O are likely to set a global benchmark and may even force the tech giants to be more innovative, lawyers and experts said.
+BRUSSELS, March 25 (Reuters) - Landmark EU rules targeting Alphabet GOOGL.O unit Google, Amazon AMZN.O, Apple AAPL.O, Meta FB.O and Microsoft MSFT.O are likely to set a global benchmark and may even force changes in the tech giants' business models, lawyers and experts said.

 Europe's antitrust chief Margrethe Vestager on Thursday won backing from European Union members and EU lawmakers for her proposal, the Digital Markets Act (DMA), to rein in the powers of the tech giants via legislation for the first time, rather than lengthy antitrust investigations.